scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

    Machine learning (ML) relies on stochastic algorithms, all of which rely on gradient approximations with "batch size" examples.
-Growing the batch size as an optimization proceeds is a simple and usable method to reduce the training time, provided that the number of workers grows with the batch size.
+Growing the batch size as the optimization proceeds is a simple and usable method to reduce the training time, provided that the number of workers grows with the batch size.
 In this work, we provide a package that trains PyTorch models on Dask clusters, and can grow the batch size if desired.
-Our simulations indicate that for a particular model, the training time can be reduced from about 120 minutes with standard SGD to 45 minutes for a popular image classification architecture that uses GPUs.
+Our simulations indicate that for a particular model that uses GPUs for a popular image classification task, the training time can be reduced from about 120 minutes with standard SGD to 45 minutes with a variable batch size method.

 .. class:: keywords